ktkiiski/broilerkit/README.md

 npm install
 ```

+## Configuring the app

+You should change the configuration in [`app.config.ts`](./app.config.ts) according to your web app's needs.

+- `name`: A distinct name of your app.
+Recommended to be in lower case and separate words with dashes, because the name will be used in Amazon resource names and internal host names.
+- `stages`: Configuration for each different stage that your app has.
+By default there are `dev` stage for a development version and `prod` stage for the production version.
+You should change the `siteDomain` and `assetsDomain` to the domain names that you would like to use for each stage.
+There is also a special stage `local` that is used for the locally run development server.

 ## Running locally

 To run the app locally, start the local HTTP server and the build watch process: